Cavities, Decay, DIY

 While you may be able to see some parts of your lower and upper teeth by just starting into a mirror please be aware that the accessories listed below are necessary to be able to see your teeth well – that is every surface of every tooth.

-• LED flashlight with adjustable output power
+- LED flashlight with adjustable output power, preferably also adjustable beam (zoom function)

-• regular bathroom mirror on the wall
+- regular bathroom mirror on the wall (bathroom should not be too dark)

-4. How to perform proper self-checkup?
+4. How to perform a proper self-checkup?

-Now stand in front of your bathroom mirror and grab a LED flashlight and a dental mirror.
+Stand in front of your bathroom mirror and grab a LED flashlight and a dental mirror.
 To see everything clearly remember not to use the flashlight at full power, since it may be too bright in that setting.
 Remember that every tooth has 5 surfaces so that is what you want to check.
 If you already have some fillings be extra careful to look at their margins.

 5. What to look for and if dark spots are always caries

 You may think that tooth decay presents itself as brown or black spots on your teeth.
 While this of course is true, you may be surprised that it’s not these kinds of spots that we’ll be looking for.
 Given that you visit your dentist (at least) every 6 months and during your last appointment your dentist has fixed all the decay or simply said that your teeth are fine quite likely that there will be no decay presenting as dark spots.
-Instead you will be looking for white spots, so-called white spot lesions, that are signs that your enamel is demineralized.
+Instead, you will be looking for white spots, so-called white spot lesions, which are signs that your enamel is demineralized.

 It is really powerful to know that you have white spot lesions on your teeth because they are fully reversible, so you can heal your teeth without having them drilled.
 Below we present steps to achieve this goal: